arthurbarros/alelo-bot/README.md

 # Disclaimer

-I dont work for Alelo neighter authorized to develop a telegram bot on their behavior.
+I don't work for Alelo neither authorized to develop a telegram bot on their behalf.

 # MIT License